DanielSSilva/blog/content/draft/Simple-effective-vscode-shortcuts.md

 comments: true
 GHissueID: 14
 ---
-There's not a (work) day that goes by where I don't open vscode.
-I would even say that I spend 80% of my day on that single app.
-I've been using vscode for the last 7 years, so naturally, I've developed a workflow/muscle memory while using the app.
+There's not a (working) day when I don't open vscode.
+I would even say I spend 80% of my day on that app.
+I've been using it for the last 7 years, so naturally, I've developed a workflow/muscle memory while using the app.

-Today I want to share with you some of the shortcuts that I use daily that help me be more efficient.
+Today, I want to share with you some of the shortcuts I use daily to be more efficient.

 # Before we start
 I'm using MacOS and the US keyboard layout.
 Although, in most cases, the only difference is using the command key (⌘) instead of alt, some shortcuts will be completely different.
 I will mark those so that you can compare and adjust.